jasmussen/navi/README.md

-# Navi theme
+# Navi WordPress theme

-As barebones as possible.
+This is a minimalist and work-in-progress WordPress theme that's optimized for Gutenberg.

+Theme is GPLV2.